dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab4/README.md

 * <a href="https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/amazon-web-services/amazon-web-services-integrations/cloudwatch-metrics/aws-monitoring-with-dynatrace-managed#expand--key-based-access-aws-govcloud-and-aws-china-only--6" target="_blank">https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/amazon-web-services/amazon-web-services-integrations/cloudwatch-metrics/aws-monitoring-with-dynatrace-managed#expand--key-based-access-aws-govcloud-and-aws-china-only--6</a>

+Scroll down and expand the section `Key-based authentication (AWS GovCloud and AWS China only)`

-When you are done, it should look like this:s
+When you are done, it should look like this

 ![image](img/dt-aws-dashboard-policy-json.png)